Ascend/ascend-deployer/README.en.md

     - Driver and firmware: [Link](https://www.huaweicloud.com/intl/en-us/ascend/resource/Software)
     - CANN software package: [Link](https://www.huaweicloud.com/intl/en-us/ascend/cann)
 Save the software packages to be installed in the **resources** directory.
 The following is an example.
+ZIP packages and run packages are available in both formats.
+If the same package in these two formats exists in the resources directory, install the ZIP package first.

 ```
 ascend-deployer